 The target population of PISA in each country consisted of all 15-year-old students attending educational institutions in grades 7 and higher.
-In each country, the sample of students was chosen using a twostage stratified sampling procedure.
-The first stage consisted of sampling individual schools that had 15year-old students.
+In each country, the sample of students was chosen using a two-stage stratified sampling procedure.
+The first stage consisted of sampling individual schools that had 15-year-old students.
 A minimum of 150 schools were selected in each country.
 The second stage of the sampling process involved sampling students within sampled schools.
-Once schools were selected, a list of such as conceptualizing, generalizing, and modeling of complex problem situations.
-Level 2 is considered the baseline proficiency level, and level 1 is the least advanced that involves lower-level skills such as carrying out routine procedures, performing obvious actions, and answering questions that are clearly defined.
-There is also a 'below level 1' category for students who did not demonstrate competencies required by the easiest PISA tasks.
-Students assigned to a particular level will be expected to possess the skills required at the lower levels, and to complete some items from the next higher level (OECD, 2013a).
+Once schools were selected, a list of each school's 15-year-old students was prepared, and then 35 students were selected with equal probability (OECD, 2009b).
+In Jordan, a total of 7038 students (51.4% boys and 48.6% girls) took the PISA 2012 math test.